Investment insights from Capital Group

 The company’s shares plummeted, reducing its market capitalization to the point that it became a small-cap company.
 “CEO Reed Hastings had a vision he was driving for,” recalls Wendt, an equity portfolio manager with 32 years of investment industry experience.
 “The way he put it, ‘The name of the company is Netflix, not Discs in the Mail.’”
 The company ultimately canceled the split, recovered and grew into a streaming media giant with more than 182 million subscribers worldwide.
 No longer a small company, as of July 30, Netflix had a market capitalization of more than $200 billion.

-“Smaller companies are often willed to life by dreamers,” says Wendt, an equity portfolio manager with Capital Group.
+“Smaller companies are often willed to life by dreamers,” says Wendt, a co-president of SMALLCAP World Fund®.

 “And a key to successful investing in small companies is understanding their dreams, what their potential might be and maintaining patience as the business hits bumps along the road.”